China owns 300,000 acres of land in the U.S. Here's where

 Loading...

-Three large entities – Sun's companies, Smithfield Foods and Walton Group International, a global land investment firm – own large parts of Chinese-bought land.
+Three large entities — Sun's companies, Smithfield Foods and Walton International Group, a global land investment firm — own large parts of Chinese-bought land.

 Indeed, Sun owns about 40% of Chinese-owned land in the U.S. He owns over 100,000 acres of land in Val Verde County, Texas, through his two companies: Brazos Highland Properties and Harvest Texas.
 His purchases in 2016 and 2017, his plans to build a wind farm, as well as his purported ties to the Chinese military, drew scrutiny in Texas several years after his acquisitions.
 He ultimately was denied permission to proceed with his wind farm plans.